 Ninette Lyon was a prolific French culinary author and journalist.
 She wrote many conventional cookery books, some in English for Faber & Faber, but also had an interest in food history.
 Together with Alan Davidson, Elizabeth David, Jane Grigson and a few other luminaries she was a path-breaker for historical food studies, today an academic pursuit, in no small part due to their efforts.

 Her inventaire of French regional products and dishes, published in 1985 (Marabout) and discussed in my previous post, is a milestone in French culinary literature, IMO, and deserves to be better known.
 A translation into English would be of great benefit to European food history studies.

-You can buy it currently on Ebay here for a song.
-While essentially an enumeration – of some 350 pages – it is not bereft of her trademark humour, as when she says of coq à la bière, or chicken cooked in beer, in Nord-Pas-de-Calais, it should be made with a coq de combat (fighting cock), those “qui ne se sont pas montrés assez agressifs”.
-She adds, when you order it in a restaurant, it is far from certain you will get a former coq de combat, but it will be enough that they send you a rooster, not a chicken.
+You can buy it on ebay, see here, for a small sum.
+Essentially an enumeration of products and dishes – some 350 pages long – it is not bereft of her dry humour.
+She states of coq à la bière (chicken cooked in beer) that it should be made with a coq de combat, those “qui ne se sont pas montrés assez agressifs”.
+She adds, when you order it in a restaurant, it is far from certain you will get a coq de combat, and it will be enough that they send you a rooster, not a chicken.

 I raise a glass to her memory.